lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/lennard-jones-fluid.rst

 ..  container:: justify

     The system is now ready.
-Let us continue filling up the input script and adding commands to perform an actual molecular dynamics simulation that will start from the final state of the energy minimization.
+Let us continue filling up the input script and adding commands to perform a molecular dynamics simulation that will start from the final state of the energy minimization.

 .. admonition:: Background Information -- What is molecular dynamics?